ONeill To Make History As N. Irelands First Nationalist Leader - UrduPoint

 It not only reflects Sinn Fein's position as Northern Ireland's biggest party but also shifting demographics, since the island of Ireland was split into two self-governing entities in 1921.

-"As a First Minister for All, I am determined to lead positive change for everyone, and to work together with others to progress our society in a spirit of respect, cooperation, and equality."

-Earlier this week, Sinn Fein president Mary Lou McDonald recalled that the 1921 partition was "on the basis of creating an in-built and permanent unionist (pro-UK) majority" in Northern Ireland.
+"Bear in mind, partition itself, the establishment of this state, was on the basis of creating an in-built and permanent unionist (pro-UK) majority," Sinn Fein president Mary Lou McDonald said this week.

-"That day has gone," she said, adding that the possibility of a Sinn Fein-led government in Dublin after the next election there could drive "a new constitutional dispensation ending partition".
+"That day has gone," she said, adding that with O'Neill in Belfast, and potentially a Sinn Fein-led government in Dublin at the next election, it could drive "a new constitutional dispensation ending partition".

+In the immediate term, O'Neill, 47, faces the pressing problem of fixing budgetary constraints and crumbling public services that have sparked widespread industrial disputes in Northern Ireland.

+On Monday, O'Neill, who has promised to be "first minister for all", called the restoration of the assembly "a day of optimism" and called for a joint effort to tackle the problems.

 Recent Stories